-Mental Health Institutional Placements: For long-term care and treatment needs in 2017, Richland County placed individuals at the Winnebago Mental Health Institute or Mendota for geriatric patients.
+Mental Health Institutional Placements: For long-term care and treatment needs in 2018, Richland County placed individuals at the Winnebago Mental Health Institute or Mendota Mental Health Institute for geriatric or forensic patients.
 This facility was used as a last resort placement when an acute psychiatric unit was not available for short-term emergency hospitalization.
 The chart below shows the total number of days of institutional care funded annually by Richland County.